microsoft/mu_basecore/Readme.rst

 1903_Rebase Changes
 -------------------

-Source Commit from 201811: 713696c6bf
+Source Commit from 201811: 713696c6bfaffbf2481aa13518268725e0c4b30c

-- NvmExpressHci.c - Near the bottom, is this ReportStatusCode in a bad place?
-Bad merge?
-- SafeString.c - Dropped the custom call to AsciiToUpper().
-Replaced with Tiano fix.
-- String.c - Take Tiano implementation of Base64 encode/decode.
+- *.template.ms - When do we perform this?
 - BmBoot.c - Changed to BmReportLoadFailure() for reporting.
 Lost some data.
 Restore if still required.
+- NvmExpressHci.c - Near the bottom, is this ReportStatusCode in a bad place?
+Bad merge?
 - ResetSystemLib.h - Switch from EfiResetSystem to ResetSystem.
 Make sure everything still works.
-- Trim.py - Make sure the Tiano fix works for what we need with .iii files.
-- *.template.ms - When do we perform this?
 - Make sure bb9faf8d02a7405a163592798a6fa3a18926b18b changes for BaseTools/Source are preserved.
 - Evaluate the effects of dropping 8083ded2580ff01ceaa88fcd2c4a900b195f604e for ResetSystem.
+- Trim.py - TianoCore fix slightly different than Mu fix.
+Confirmed compatible.
+- String.c - Take Tiano implementation of Base64 encode/decode.
+- SafeString.c - Dropped the custom call to AsciiToUpper().
+Replaced with Tiano fix.

 Code of Conduct
 ===============